How to Wash Cloth Diapers

 What type of laundry detergent are you using?

-Depending on the water type, washing machine, and laundry routine, certain homemade detergents may work for some people.
+Depending on the water type, washing machine, and laundry routine, certain homemade detergents work for some people, but others struggle when using them.
+I’ve had great success with my homemade diaper detergent, but that may not be the case for you.

 However, if you are having any issues, make sure to use a mainstream laundry detergent that’s known to work well for cloth diapers.
 Tide is the most popular brand for this.